 Forging a new paradigm in marine microbial ecology

 Microbes in the ocean produce half of the oxygen on the planet and remove vast amounts of carbon dioxide, a greenhouse gas, from the atmosphere.
-Yet, we know surprisingly little about these microscopic organisms.
-As we discover answers to some long-standing puzzles about the roles that marine microorganisms play in supporting the ocean’s food webs and driving global elemental cycles, we realize that we still need to learn much more about what these organisms do and how they do it—including how they evolved and contribute to our world’s health and productivity.
+Yet, we have known surprisingly little about these microscopic organisms.
+As we discover answers to some long-standing puzzles about the roles that marine microorganisms play in supporting the ocean’s food webs and driving global elemental cycles, we realized that we still need to learn much more about what these organisms do and how they do it—including how they evolved and contribute to our ocean's health and productivity.

-The Marine Microbiology Initiative (MMI) seeks to gain a comprehensive understanding of marine microbial communities, including their ecological roles in the oceans; their diversity, functions and behaviors; and their origins and evolution.
-The current focus of the initiative is to advance our understanding of marine microbial communities by enabling researchers to uncover the scientific principles that govern the interactions among microbes and that govern microbially mediated nutrient flow in the sea.
-To answer these questions, MMI supports current or emerging leaders in the field through investigator awards, multidisciplinary team research projects, community resource projects, as well as projects to develop new instrumentation, tools, technologies and genetic approaches.
+The Marine Microbiology Initiative seeks to gain a comprehensive understanding of marine microbial communities, including their diversity, functions and behaviors; their ecological roles; and their origins and evolution.
+Our focus has been to enable researchers to uncover the principles that govern the interactions among microbes and that govern microbially mediated nutrient flow in the sea.
+To address these opportunities, we support leaders in the field through investigator awards, multidisciplinary team research projects, and efforts to create resources of broad use to the research community.
+We also support development of new instrumentation, tools, technologies and genetic approaches.

-Through the efforts of many scientists from around the world, the initiative will achieve these goals by breaking interdisciplinary barriers that are currently slowing the field and by catalyzing new science through advances in methods and technology.
-We support research that closes gaps that currently hinder scientists from identifying and quantifying nutrient pools in the ocean, deciphering the genetic and biochemical bases of microbial metabolism, and understanding how microbes interact with one another.
-We support five grant portfolios:
+Through the efforts of many scientists from around the world, the initiative has been catalyzing new science through advances in methods and technology, and to reduce interdisciplinary barriers slowing progress.
+With our support, researchers are quantifying nutrient pools in the ocean, deciphering the genetic and biochemical bases of microbial metabolism, and understanding how microbes interact with one another.
+The initiative has five grant portfolios:

-- Multidisciplinary team research projects that support collaboration across disciplines
+- Multidisciplinary projects that support collaboration across disciplines.

-- New instrumentation, tools, and technology that will enable scientists to ask new questions in ways previously not possible
+- New instrumentation, tools and technology that enable scientists to ask new questions in ways previously not possible.

-- Projects that accelerate development of genetic tools to enable development of experimental model systems in marine microbial ecology
+- Projects that advance genetic tools to enable development of experimental model systems in marine microbial ecology.